-Zika virus has quickly changed from a rare illness to the subject of international headlines.
+Zika virus was a rare illness before 2015 when a sudden outbreak in Brazil became the subject of international headlines.
+However, it has been at a relatively low level since 2018.
 You can catch Zika virus if you are bitten by an affected mosquito.
-It is currently widespread in parts of South and Central America and the Caribbean region.
 Zika virus is usually a very mild illness.
 However, it is possibly the cause of birth defects in babies born to mothers who have the infection in pregnancy.
 It may also cause other complications.
 Concern about the possible link of these conditions with Zika virus led the World Health Organization (WHO) to declare it a public health emergency of international concern.
-There is much research urgently being done to discover more about Zika virus, its complications and how to prevent it.
+Research on the prevention of Zika virus is ongoing.

 What is Zika virus?

 Zika virus is a type of germ.
 It is carried by a particular type of mosquito (Aedes aegypti).
 If you are bitten by this type of mosquito, you could become infected with Zika virus.
 For most people, this causes a very mild illness.
 You may not even be aware you have Zika virus.

 The Aedes mosquito tends to bite during the daytime.
 This is different to the mosquitoes which transmit certain other infections such as malaria, which bite at night.

 The Aedes mosquito can also carry other infections, such as chikungunya fever and dengue.
 These infections tend to occur in the same parts of the world, where this particular mosquito is mostly found.

 Zika virus was first found in Africa in 1947.
 Until 2013 it was not at all common and not found in many countries.
 However, it started to spread across the world and in 2015 there was an outbreak in a number of places.
 The areas mainly affected were South America (especially Brazil and Columbia), Central America, the Pacific region and many of the Caribbean islands.
 It is possible that the virus may change (adapt) in the future, so it could be carried by another type of mosquito found in North America.